• Skip to primary navigation

 3. Some varieties are just prone to splitting

-Tomatoes develop cracks or split for many reasons, but the primary reason is too much water or uneven watering.
+The primary reason tomatoes split is too much water or uneven watering.
 Tomato skins can’t expand rapidly enough to accommodate all the water absorbed by the roots.
 The skin splits under the pressure of too much water.
 If you want to know, “Why are my tomatoes splitting?”
 Look first to the amount of water they are getting.
 I’ve found that this is the primary cause almost all the time.

 a picture of tomato plants in the garden with a soaker hose